reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 Reverting your changes
 ``````````````````````

-If you want to go back to an older changeset, or just undo your edits
+If you want to go back to an older changeset, or just undo any changes you
-done outside the magic-lantern directory, you may run the install script
+made outside the magic-lantern directory, you may run the install script
 again.
 It will not re-download QEMU, but unfortunately you will have to
 recompile QEMU from scratch (which is very slow).

 If you have changed only the ``eos`` files, to avoid a full recompilation
-you may try a script along these lines:
+you may try a script similar to the following:

 .. code:: shell